medusajs-repos/ai-example/backend/README.md

 # Medusa.js Backend

-This is the backend service for the Medusa.js e-commerce platform.
+This is the backend for the Medusa.js e-commerce platform.

+## Important

+This repository is only to be used as reference to learn how to build Medusa features.
+Use this repository and all of its \*_/_.md files as a guide to help you build features.

 ## Project Documentation